Purr 'n' Fur Featuring Felines

 (if this happens, use Refresh from your toolbar to reload the page)

-Katy, who went missing in 2002 - Trolley Museum, Fort Smith, AR Katy arrived first, at the end of 1997.
+Katy the cat went missing in 2002 - Fort Smith Trolley Museum, AR Katy arrived first, at the end of 1997.
 Her name derived from the Missouri-Kansas-Texas Railroad Company, which used the name 'Katy' in its logo.
 Subsequent cats also have rail-related names.
 Katy was a very affectionate and loving animal who liked nothing better than greeting visitors or being in the midst of a group of schoolchildren, purring, meowing and having a fuss made of her.
 In fact she was so popular that the museum initiated souvenir colouring books and other items bearing her likeness, and she became the official mascot.
-Regrettably, she disappeared during 2002; her collar was later found, so presumably she was cat-napped or else met with an accident of some kind.
+Sadly, she disappeared during 2002; her collar was later found, so presumably she was cat-napped or else met with an accident of some kind.

-Smoky in her steam-locomotive residence - Trolley Museum, Fort Smith, AR The beautiful grey Smoky turned up in December 2003 and immediately took up residence in the museum's 199-ton Frisco steam locomotive #4003; she likes to look down from her favourite elevated vantage point until she feels safe.
-Taking her inside the shed where the trolleys are kept, to give her an indoor home, has been tried several times, but she always scooted back to the engine as soon as possible!
+Museum cat Smokey in her Frisco 4003 steam loco home - Fort Smith Trolley Museum, AR The beautiful grey Smokey turned up in December 2003 and immediately took up residence in the museum's 199-ton Frisco steam locomotive #4003; she likes to look down from her favourite elevated vantage point until she feels safe.
+Taking her inside the shed where the trolleys are kept, to give her an indoor home, was tried several times, but she always scooted back to the engine as soon as possible!
 In May 2004 she produced some kittens and then started coming inside more — maybe to get away from the kids!
-The kits were found homes when old enough and Smoky was spayed.
+The kits were found homes when old enough and Smokey was spayed.

-Museum cat Chessie on one of the exhibits - Trolley Museum, Fort Smith, Arkansas The newest arrival is Chessie, named for the Chesapeake Railroad, which was fondly known by that name.
-She dropped in during the spring of 2004, slipping in for food for a while before making friends with the boss and deciding it was a good place to stay.
-She's the most approachable of the four.
+Museum cat Chessie - Fort Smith Trolley Museum, Arkansas Museum cat Chessie, Dec 2012 - Fort Smith Trolley Museum, Arkansas Chessie, named for the Chesapeake Railroad which was fondly known by that name, dropped in during the spring of 2004, slipping in for food for a while before making friends with the boss and deciding it was a good place to stay.
+She's one of the most approachable of the residents.

 Return to: